Albertyao1993/simple_bank/README.md

 - **Go**: The backend service is written in Go, offering high performance and concurrency handling.
 - **Gin**: The Gin framework is used to build RESTful APIs, providing fast and flexible routing.
-- **GORM**: GORM is used as the ORM framework to simplify database operations.
 - **PostgreSQL**: PostgreSQL is used as the database to store user and transaction data.
 - **Docker**: Docker is used to containerize the application, simplifying deployment and environment configuration.
 - **JWT**: JSON Web Tokens are used for user authentication and authorization.